Code-Institute-Submissions/Data-Dashboard/README.md

 Planning:

 To start my planning off, i thought it would be a good idea to take a look at other data dashboard to therefore see what is included in a data dashboard and to get the feel for it.
 For an example whether or not they used a nav bar, what type and how many charts were on the different pages if they had included multiple pages because some just used one continuous page.

 Once I had taken a look at the different data dashboards I decided to plan out my data dashboard using an online mockup service, here I decided that i would include a nav bar but a fixed nav because i was going to have one continuous page for my data dashboard.
 By using a fixed nav bar i was going to include links to the different parts of the data dashboard therefore making it easy for the user to navigate the page. i wasn't sure how many parts i would have because i didn't know how many charts i could make from my chosen data set but this didn't matter because each page would follow the same format.
 This was the heading first, titling what this part was all about, next would be the charts,graphs and etc, then this would be followed by a description of some sort explaining what the data shows.
-From the advice video on Code institute, i decided to use a bootstrap theme from:
+From the advice video on Code Institute, I decided to use a bootstrap theme from:

 https://bootswatch.com/3/